-So many people dream of starting their own venture— whether it’s a full-fledged business or a side hustle.
-Being an entrepreneur has undeniable appeal for several reasons: you have the freedom to set your own schedule, to work with whomever you choose, to pursue something you are truly passionate about, and to create a lifestyle that allows you to be your true, authentic self more often.
-It’s no wonder so many people want to do it.
+So many people dream of starting their own business — whether it’s a full-fledged venture or a side hustle.
+Being an entrepreneur has undeniable appeal for several reasons: you have the freedom to set your own schedule, to work with whomever you choose, to pursue something you are truly passionate about, and to create a lifestyle that allows you to be your true, Authentic Self more often.
+It’s no wonder so many people want to do it!

-These visions danced in my head when I first launched my business, too.
+These visions danced in my head when I first launched my business too.
 I’d taken the big leap to go out on my own after finishing my MBA, and I was ready to give entrepreneurship everything I had.
-I launched my leadership and diversity consulting firm in a truly glamorous fashion: on my couch, in my “daytime” pajamas, trying to figure out how to create an invoice template in Excel on my brand-new laptop.
-It was quite the humble beginning, equal parts exciting and terrifying.
+I launched my leadership and diversity consulting firm in a truly glamorous fashion: on my couch, in my pajamas, trying to figure out how to create an invoice template in Excel on my brand-new laptop.
+It was quite humbling and equal parts exciting and terrifying.

-Here I am, nearly eight years later, working from an office with a full team of employees and a roster of global clients.
-I may still wear clothing that could be pajamas to the office (and I still struggle with Excel), but I also travel around the world delivering nearly 100 speaking engagements every year, work with dozens of renowned organizations and inspiring leaders, and have the privilege of feeling truly connected to the work I’m doing.
-I wake up each day with the knowledge that my work makes a difference, and that I’m using my unique skills to do this work.
+Here I am, nearly ten years later, working from an office with a full team of employees and a roster of global clients.
+I may still wear clothing that could be pajamas to the office (if you’ve seen my Instagram stories, you’ll know what I mean!), but I also travel around the world delivering nearly 100 speaking engagements every year, work with dozens of renowned organizations and inspiring leaders.
+I have the unique privilege of feeling truly connected to the work I’m doing, and I wake up each day with the knowledge that my work makes a difference.

 New entrepreneurs often wonder what helps a new business to succeed.
-I have done a lot of reflecting on the ingredients that have led to my success, and I’ve noted three strategies that have been particularly critical to making my business work.
+I’ve done a lot of reflecting on the ingredients that have led to my success, and I’ve noted three strategies that have been critical to making my business work.
 If you can implement these strategies when launching your business, you’ll be well positioned for success.

 Many people launching businesses want to replicate products or services that already exist in the marketplace, thinking they can do it better, for cheaper, or both.
 While this strategy works for some new entrepreneurs, it’s very tough to be a new entrant into an existing product or service market.
 You’re going to have to topple the big dogs, which is rarely easy to do.

-When I launched my business eight years ago, most Canadian organizations weren’t focused on diversity programming — and the legal profession certainly wasn’t, despite being very homogeneous.
+When I launched my business, most Canadian organizations weren’t focused on diversity programming — and the legal profession certainly wasn’t, despite being very homogeneous.
 I had a background as a lawyer, had worked in human resources in the legal profession for nearly a decade, had experience creating and executing diversity programming within a law firm, and had a passion for social justice.
 I also knew I had a gift for public speaking — especially for delivering messages about diversity in a way that was accessible — and for building relationships.
 There was no one else in Canada doing this type of work strictly in the legal profession and I was uniquely positioned to do it.

-What’s fabulous about being very targeted about what you offer at launch is that once you have success with your initial product or service, you can expand what you’re selling and who you’re selling it to.
-For example, my firm now works across sectors (not just legal) around the world (not just in Canada) and offers a range of diversity services (not just training, which is what I started with).
+What’s fabulous about being very targeted about what you offer is that once you have success with your initial product or service, you can expand what you’re selling and who you’re selling it to.
+For example, my firm now works across sectors around the world and offers a range of diversity services.

 If you’re looking to tap into your own unique business idea, take the time to do some self-inquiry.
 Determine your top skills, what differentiates you from others in your field, what problem you can solve, and what your passion is.
 Where these elements intersect, you will probably find your best idea.